AElfProject/aelf-learn/docs/tutorial/stackup/3. frontend/index.md

 <p align="center">Preview of Create Proposal Page</p>

-This is the "Create Proposal” page of our Voting dApp application which allows users to fill in details of their proposal such as the title, description and the vote threshold (votes required for the proposal to pass).
+This is the "Create Proposal" page of our Voting dApp application which allows users to fill in details of their proposal such as the title, description and the vote threshold (votes required for the proposal to pass).

 Now that you have a better understanding of what we will be building, let’s set up the project!